enricopolanski/functional-programming/README.md

 **Note**.
 There is a combinator similar to `getStructSemigroup` that works with tuples: `getTupleSemigroup`.

-There are other combinators exported from `fp-ts`, here we can see a combinator that allows us to derive an instance of a semigroup for functions: given an instance of a semigroup `B` we can derive a new semigroup instance for functions with the following signatures: `(a: A) => B` (for every possible `A`).
+There are other combinators exported from `fp-ts`, here we can see a combinator that allows us to derive a semigroup instance for functions: given an instance of a semigroup `B` we can derive a new semigroup instance for functions with the following signatures: `(a: A) => B` (for every possible `A`).

-**Esempio**
+**Example**

 ```ts
 import { Predicate } from 'fp-ts/lib/function'